Palli Samgathana Vibhaga: The Institute of Rural Reconstruction

 Silpa Sadana (earlier called Silpa Bhavana) offers 4- year design course according to the New Education Policy (NEP) with accredation of the CUET (UG) for all the major trades Furniture & Interior Design, Textile & Apparel Design and Ceramic & Glass Design.
 As per the NEP any candidate enrolling in the Major Trade, gets to select a subsidiary or a minor trade, which includes options from Hand Made Paper (Paper Making & Packaging)/ Ceramic & Glass/ Textile Weaving/ Leather (Batik & Binding) Furniture Design.
 In this curriculum the candidate gets to complete their Certificate Course in 1-year, Diploma Course in 2-year, Bachelors in 3-year and Masters in 4-year Masters.
 The institute also provides Ph.D courses to the specified trades.
 Before NEP the education structure involved 4-years Bachelors & 2-years Masters for the said Major Trades.
 Along with that it also offered the certificate (2-year) and diploma/ vocational courses (3-years) in leather craft, book binding and handmade packaging, batik work and handmade paper making, handloom weaving, pottery and wood craft.
 The present eligibility criteria for attending to any of the courses is the candidate must have completed class 12, and appear to CUET-UG to enroll and depending upon the percentage of marks/ ranks they are selected.
-However, for Masters in Design one must belog from Bachelors of Design/ Art/ Architecture (or similar techinical courses which are equivalent to B.Des course).
+However, for Masters in Design one must belog from Bachelors of Design/ Art/ Architecture (or similar technical courses which are equivalent to B.Des course).
 Siksha Charcha offers 2-year D El Ed course.

 The Rural Extension Centre (Department of Adult, Continuing Education and Extension) is one of the oldest units under Palli Samgathana Vibhaga, Visva-Bharati.
 It has been actively engaged in improving the condition of the villagers since its inception.
 The idea is to encourage the villagers to become self-reliant through formation of village development societies, self-help groups, Brati organisations, mohila samities and the like.
 The area of operation of the unit spread over 43 villages under 8 Gram Panchayats in 2 blocks of Bolpur Sriniketan and Illambazar.